ForestAvanade/ara-yaml-assist/README.md

 ## Support

-If you encounter any issues or have suggestions for improvements, please submit an issue on our [GitHub repository](https://github.com/ForestAvanade/ara-yaml-assist).
+If you encounter any issues or have suggestions for improvements, please contact [me](mailto:forest.jinying.deng@avanade.com).